Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Turn off full-text search

 Updating the full-text index requires a considerable amount of CPU and disk space.
-If the ability to search for specific messages based on their content is not required, consider turning off full-text search in the ServiceControl Management Utility.
+If the ability to search for specific messages based on their content is not required, consider turning off full-text search in the ServiceControl Management Utility or by modifying the [ServiceControl.Audit/EnableFullTextSearchOnBodies](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaximumconcurrencylevel-servicecontrol-auditenablefulltextsearchonbodies) setting in the configuration file.